svta-7125/Piano-Sequencer/README.md

 Can run in linux distros using WINE(may not be audible).
 ## Updates:
 The app is usually updated regularly.
 Make sure to stop by and check for the latest update.
+## Build your own version of Piano Sequencer:
+You can build your own executable using any one of the python files given above.
+Required modules are Pyinstaller.
+Use Auto-py-to-exe for a GUI.

+  Use 1229.ico for setting the icon pic for the final .exe